Xray-grill/DiDaFi_MKCroughan/README.md

 An example data set is provided in <>.
 If you would like any of the data presenting in "<final paper name>" please contact me.

+## Stage 2 - Flat and darking data